jstz-dev/jstz/docs/quick_start.md

 - An `export default` statement.

-  `export default` is JavaScript syntax required for defining an EMCAScript module.
+  `export default` is JavaScript syntax required for defining an ECMAScript module.
   Smart functions _must_ have an default export of a function, which has the following type:

   ```typescript